zemerickj/kitchensink-example/README.md

 Kitchensink on OpenShift
 =========================

-This is the kitchensink JBoss Quickstart app.
-You can find more info @ https://docs.jboss.org/author/display/AS71/Kitchensink+quickstart
+This is the kitchensink JBoss quickstart app.
+You can find more info @ http://www.jboss.org/jdf/quickstarts/jboss-as-quickstart/guide/KitchensinkQuickstart/

 Running on OpenShift
 --------------------